Dingle, Iloilo: Health

 In 1926, during the term of office of Luís R. Dayot as municipal president, the Iloilo Metropolitan Waterworks, created by virtue of Commonwealth Act No. 3222 dated September 16, 1926, constructed their waterworks system in Barrio Lincud.
 Its original pipelines are still in operation as of date, supplying water to Dingle and Pototan.
-Two natural springs, Lubong-Tubig and Talinab, serve the as water source.
+Two natural springs, Lubong-Tubig and Talinab, serve as water sources.